 Please consider if the strategic priorities correspond with the normative framework of the BTI in terms of striving for democracy and a market economy.
+The maximum score for autocracies is 5 points.

 The government sets strategic priorities and maintains them over extended periods of time.
 It has the capacity to prioritize and organize its policy measures accordingly.
 The government sets strategic priorities, but sometimes postpones them in favor of short-term political benefits.
 It shows deficits in prioritizing and organizing its policy measures accordingly.
 The government claims to be setting strategic priorities, but replaces them regularly with short-term in- terests of political bargaining and office seeking.
 Policy measures are rarely prioritized and organized.
 The government does not set strategic priorities.
 It relies on ad hoc measures, lacks guiding concepts and reaps the maximum short-term political benefit.